Introduction

 Interal dev environment

-If you want to extend or modify Astra, you will need Rust to be installed on the latest version.
-You will also need to make sure Cargo
+If you want to extend or modify Astra, you will need Rust and some form of C compiler such as clang or gcc to be installed on the latest versio.
+You will also need to make sure a C linker, Cargo

 , clippy